natesilva/big-config/README.md

     └── staging
 ```

 In this example, we’ve loaded settings for two different apps into an S3 bucket named `settings-bucket`.
-The prefix (for “App 1”) is `app1`.
+The prefix for App 1 is `app1`.

 ## Loading from environment variables

-When loading settings from environment variables, the Node environment (such as 'production' or 'development') is not used.
-All relevant environment variables are always loaded.
+When loading settings from environment variables, the Node environment (such as 'production' or 'development') is ignored.

 To set or override a setting, set an environment variable with a name starting with `CONFIG__` (that’s `CONFIG` followed by two underscores), plus the path to the value with two underscores separating each part.